 What is a Medicaid Spenddown?

 If you have certain qualifications for Medicaid for Children and Adults you may be able to get Medicaid through a spenddown.
 To get a spenddown, you must meet all Medicaid eligibility criteria except that your income is over the limit.
 Medicaid for the Aged Blind and Disabled may have different rules.
-Check out the Green Mountain Care website to learn more.
+You can also learn more about all Vermont Medicaid programs.

 If your income is over the limit, a spenddown is a way to lower your household income so you can get onto Medicaid.
 The difference between your household income and the Protected Income Level is calculated to create your spenddown amount.